 Our ongoing or planned clinical trials could be delayed or disrupted indefinitely upon the occurrence of a natural disaster.
 For example, in 2005, our clinical trials in the New Orleans area were interrupted by Hurricane Katrina.
 In addition, our offices are located in the San Francisco Bay Area near known earthquake fault zones and are therefore vulnerable to damage from earthquakes.
 In October 1989, a major earthquake in our area caused significant property damage and a number of fatalities.
-Our supplier of avanafil is located in Japan near known earthquake fault zones and is vulnerable to damage from earthquakes.
+Our supplier of avanafil is located in Japan near known earthquake fault zones and is vulnerable to damage from earthquakes and tsunamis.
+On March 11, 2011, northern Japan experienced an 8.9 magnitude earthquake and subsequent tsunami.
+The earthquake and tsunami caused widespread damage to the country including damage to nuclear power plants and the country's infrastructure.
+The manufacturing facilities used by MTPC to manufacture avanafil were not directly damaged by this natural disaster but, at the present time, we are unable to determine the impact, if any, on MTPC and its suppliers and partners or the production of avanafil.
 We are also vulnerable to damage from other disasters, such as power loss, fire, floods and similar events.
 If a significant disaster occurs, our ability to continue our operations could be seriously impaired and we may not have adequate insurance to cover any resulting losses.
 Any significant unrecoverable losses could seriously impair our operations and financial conditions.